Why take an Italy driving holiday with kids?

 Travelling to and from Italy

-Start your family holiday to Italy by flying into Pisa on the east coast.
+Start your Italy driving holiday by flying into Pisa on the east coast.
 If you’re returning to the UK from Le Marche, there are Ryanair flights from Ancona and over the border at Pescara in Abruzzo.
 However, unless you live near Stansted in the UK, these little airports won’t be much use so end your trip with an epic drive to Rome through the mountainous Gran Sasso National Park in neighbouring Abruzzo.
 If you opt for this route, you’ll be following the ancient Via Salaria, a Roman road which carried salt from the Adriatic to Rome.

 And if you have a night to spare at the end of your family holiday to Italy, consider an evening in Frascati, a relaxing summer escape for Romans and others in the know.